notwa/rc/README.md

 does not support MacOS ;\_;

-defaults to gnu11 and gnu++1z as C and C++ standards respectively.
+defaults to gnu11 and gnu++1z as C and C++ standards respectively. defaults to clang, gcc, and msvc in that order.

 `compile` attempts to guess the most sane switches for any program, so that compilation may reduce to: